sky-flutter/flutter_encryption/README.md

 # flutter_encryption

-Provider list of encryption/decryption technique to achieve security while sending data to API, storing in local storage(share preference or user default)
+Provide list of encryption/decryption technique to achieve security while sending data to API, storing in local storage(share preference or user default)